The Top 12 Tips & Supplements for Endurance Athletes

 All endurance sports require an amount of mental rigor and stamina that goes far beyond discipline and grit.
 Having the mental fortitude to push past hard days or hard moments, especially during a race, is a practice that only comes with time and application.

-You may have heard many ultra runners say “the first half of the race is your legs and the second half is your mind.”
+You may have heard many ultra runners say “The first half of the race is your legs and the second half is your mind.”
+Even when you’ve trained, cross-trained, and kept up with the best supplements for endurance athletes, your body is only the first piece of the puzzle.

 3. Taking a break

-The good news is, rest days do not need to mean no activity at all.
-They can simply be lower impact, more relaxing activities.
+The good news is, that rest days do not need to mean no activity at all.
+They can simply be lower-impact, more relaxing activities.
 For instance, you can choose to do some restorative yoga and go on a walk.

 Implementing regular rest days helps your muscles recover, prevents fatigue, and can improve your overall performance as an athlete.
-Even if you schedule regular rest days throughout your week, be sure to also listen to your body.
+Taking supplements for endurance athletes that support healing and reduce inflammation can help your rest days be even more effective.

 4. Sleep hygiene